Chapter 5:

 Part 1

-Nicolaus Thompson stared blankly at the clock on the office wall; as if to tease him, the hands ticked by slowly.
-The spiky haired computer technician’s desktop screen had dimmed from lack of activity as he impatiently waited for the day to end, all the while making passive aggressive remarks toward the clock in his head.
+Nicolaus Thompson stared blankly at a clock on the office wall; as if to tease him, the hands ticked by slowly.
+The spiky haired computer technician’s desktop screen dimmed from lack of activity as he impatiently awaited the day’s end.
+All the while, he made passive aggressive remarks toward the clock in his head.
 Other workers discreetly observed him with concern, but none dared approach the perpetually cynical and dismissive young man.
 Eventually, just before he was supposed to, Nicolaus gathered his belongings and made for the elevators!

 (Can’t stand all of those people gawking at me.)
 He thought, rounding a corner in the office.
 Into his view came a meeting room, and inside Nicolaus spotted Amala Singh sitting with a bunch of their co-workers.
-She plodded away on the keyboard of her laptop, basically tucked away in the corner of the room, clearly uninterested in the others' jovial laughing and joking around the table.
+She plodded away on her laptop, basically tucked away in the room’s corner, clearly uninterested in the others’ jovial laughing and joking.
 Nicolaus halted and sent a message over to Amala.

 [What’s up?
 You don’t look too good.]
 His message read.

-The notification springing up on her dashboard surprised Amala, as she shifted her gaze outside to Nicolaus, sitting with his back toward the room, trying to be discreet.
-[I’ve got a meeting with the therapist after this…]
+The notification springing up on her dashboard surprised Amala, who shifted her gaze to Nicolaus.
+Trying to be discreet, the young man sat outside with his back toward the room.
+[I’ve got a meeting with the therapist after this.]

 [It’s been three weeks!
 Aren’t we supposed to be done by now?]